R-Squared-Project/R-Squaredjs-ws/README.md

-# Revolution Populi Core Blockchain websocket interface (revpopjs-ws)
+# R-Squared Core Blockchain websocket interface (rsquared-js-ws)

-Pure JavaScript RevPop websocket library for node.js and browsers.
+Pure JavaScript R-Squared websocket library for node.js and browsers.
 Can be used to easily connect to and obtain data from the blockchain via public apis or local nodes.

 Credit for the original implementation goes to [jcalfeee](https://github.com/jcalfee).